dherik/dherik.github.io/_posts/2020-04-18-microservices-size.md

 But you can ask:

-> I already see/read/heard about systems with hundreds of services.
+> I already see/read/heard about systems with hundreds of microservices.
 How they can do that without becoming a nightmare?

-On yeah, you can find many examples of teams creating really "tiny" services.
-And now I'm talking about size :).
+On yeah, you can find many examples of teams creating and managing really "tiny" services.
+And now I'm talking also about size :).

 These developers can do that because they probably know a lot about the business.
 Probably they have many years working on the same system and are already able to fully understand the main business processes.

 Sometimes, they already have some legacy system running to be based on and are migrating to a microservices system, having the advantage to already see what makes more sense to be split on more services or not.

+Another possibility is the business problem that they are dealing with, that helps to create this very distributed architecture.

-So, looking these examples, the developers seem able to replicate that, but it's not simple.
+So, looking these examples, some developers seem able to replicate that, but it's not simple.
 To create a good microservices system you also need to study **the way** it was done and not just the final result.